 Belgian endive (correctly pronounced "on-DEEV", though most people around here say, "N-dive" and good luck getting them to change) is a lettuce-like vegetable that is often used with the leaves acting as little boats, to hold appetizer tidbits.

-The anchovies are key.
+The anchovies are key!
 They are what make this salad "Provencal" as anchovies can be found in so many preparations in Provence.
 Also anchovies are an umami bomb, and are the perfect complement to the slightly bitter endive leaves.

 Do you use endives in your cooking, or do you have a favorite endive salad?
 Please let us know about it in the comments.

-Provencal Endive Salad Recipe
+Classic Endive Salad

 Whole salt preserved anchovies are preferred, but you can also use anchovy paste, perhaps a couple teaspoons, or more to taste, mixed in with the dressing.